 People visiting the current Ellie Schiller Homosassa Springs Wildlife State Park will be able to see many of the state's native animals, including alligators, black bears, bobcats, a panther, deer, eagles, flamingos, and many more.
 With photo opportunities every few feet and great animal shows happening every hour, this park is great for any adults and families visiting the Sunshine State.

 Every year, millions of people visit the state of Florida in search of natural beauty.
 Although Florida is known for beaches, there is a world of wildlife and natural beauty to be seen in the interior of the state as well, and at the top of that list lies the Manatee.
 This aquatic mammal is thought of as one of the most gentle and docile creatures of the sea and is Florida's state mammal.
 Listed as an "endangered" species by the United States and as "vulnerable to extinction" by the World Conservation Union, manatees are a special sight in the Florida wildlife setting.
 They are about 1,000 pounds and 9 ft long; not close to the "mermaids" they were mistaken for by early explorers and sailors.

 The manatees at the Homosassa Springs Wildlife State Park are easily seen in an observation station where you can view them from both above and below water.
 Park rangers feed the manatees and give informative shows to teach young and old about the animals and help them enjoy their visit to the park.

-The manatees are not the only animals viewable from above and below the observation deck at Homosassa Springs State Wildlife Park.
+The manatees are not the only animals that can be seen from above and below the observation deck at Homosassa Springs State Wildlife Park.
 Many different fish can be easily viewed and even fed.
 Swimming around the springs one can see Sheepshead, Redfish (Red Drum), Crevalle Jacks, Mangrove Snapper and more.
 While the springs are fresh water, the relative shortness of the Homosassa River means that most of the river is brackish, or a mixture of fresh and salt water.
 For this reason you will see a mixture of fresh and salt water species in a clear setting that cannot be seen in any other area.

 Birds, Reptiles, and Mammals